ssbsukirat/medicine/Cardiology/Premature Ventricular Contractions, Nonsustained Ventricular Tachycardia, and Accelerated Idioventricular Rhythm.md

 # PVCs AND NSVT ASSOCIATED WITH DEPRESSED VENTRICULAR FUNCTION AND HEART FAILURE
 - common in patients with depressed ventricular function and heart failure and are markers for disease severity and increased mortality
 - avoid sodium channel blockage drugs (flecainide, propafenone, mexiletine, quinidine, and disopyramide) as risk of proarrhytmic and negative inotropic
+- Amiodarone suppresses ventricular ectopy and reduces sudden death but does not improve overall survival
+- ICDs --> left ventricular ejection fraction <35% and New York Heart Association class II or III heart failure
+# PVC & NSVT Associated with other cardiac diseases
+- increases mortality in hypertrophic cardiomyopathy or with congenital heart disease associated with right or left ventricular dysfunction.
+- ICDs for SCD prevention
+# PVC induced Ventricular Dysfunction
 -